From motifs to L\'evy flights: Modeling urban mobility in Bogot\'a's public transport system: Results

-To investigate the spatial dynamics between zones, we study the relation between transition probabilities $w_{i\to j}^{(\mathrm{OD})}$ and geographic distances $d_{ij}$.
+where the out-degree $k_i^{(\mathrm{out})}=\sum_{\ell=1}^\mathcal{N}T_{i\ell}$ (with $\mathcal{N}$ denoting the number of zones) ensures the normalization $\sum_{\ell=1}^\mathcal{N} w_{i\to \ell}^{(\mathrm{OD})}=1$, guaranteeing that the total probability of traveling from zone $i$ to any other zone equals one. \\[2mm] To investigate the spatial dynamics between zones, we study the relation between transition probabilities $w_{i\to j}^{(\mathrm{OD})}$ and geographic distances $d_{ij}$.
 Several distance metrics can be used in this context; for instance, the Manhattan distance corresponds to the shortest path along the street network.
 The relation between users’ mobility intention, quantified by $w_{i\to j}^{(\mathrm{OD})}$, and distance $d_{ij}$ addresses an open question in the characterization of urban transport modes and remains little explored in OD-based analyses.
-In this study, transition probabilities are calculated from Eq. (\ref{wijOD}), while geographic distances are obtained from zone coordinates. \\[2mm] Figure \ref{Fig_5} presents $\log_{10}w_{i\to j}^{(\mathrm{OD})}$ as a function of $\log_{10} d_{ij}$.
-From the distribution of data points, bidimensional histograms were constructed to quantify the frequencies of pairs $(x,y)$ defined as $\left(\log_{10}(d_{ij}/d_0),\log_{10}w_{i\to j}^{(\mathrm{OD})}\right)$, for nonzero values of $d_{ij}$ and $w_{i\to j}^{(\mathrm{OD})}$, with $i,j=1,2,\ldots,\mathcal{N}$ and $d_0=1\,\mathrm{m}$ as reference.
-The data reveal that a linear relation provides a suitable approximation to the trend, leading to the fitting form

-This fit yields an effective description of the dependence between transition probabilities and interzonal distance.
-Unlike other transport systems analyzed with the same methodology, the relation in Bogotá’s public transportation system does not exhibit saturation effects at specific distances, as reported in \cite{Riascos_taxis,LoaizaPlosOne2019}.
-This result highlights a particular mobility pattern in the system.
-Moreover, the consistency observed across semesters indicates the robustness of the OD matrices, confirming that the behavior is not an isolated outcome but a collective property of urban mobility in Bogotá.
+In this study, transition probabilities are calculated from Eq. (\ref{wijOD}), while geographic distances are obtained from zone coordinates. \\[2mm] Moreover, different studies about human mobility suggest that the spatial dynamics of the system can be approximated by a Lévy flight model defined as $ w_{i\to j}^{\mathrm{(\mathrm{OD})}}\propto d_{ij}^{-\gamma}$ for $d_{ij}>0$ \cite{RiascosMateosPlos2017,LoaizaPlosOne2019,Riascos_taxis}.
+Lévy flights are a well-established framework for modeling mobility in continuous spaces, with applications ranging from human movement \cite{Brockmann2006,Gonzalez2008} and animal foraging \cite{BoyerPRS2006,ViswaBook,DaLuzPlos2017} to anomalous diffusion \cite{MetzlerPhysRep2000} and related processes \cite{RevModPhysZaburdaev2015}.
+In networks and other discrete settings, Lévy-flight dynamics were introduced in \cite{RiascosMateosLF2012} and further developed in several contexts \cite{FractionalBook2019,reviewjcn_2021}. \\[2mm] In this manner, the activity of users registered in the OD matrix can be expressed in a simplified model capable of reproducing both short-range and long-range displacements, consistent with Lévy-flight behavior.
+A model with these characteristics was introduced by Riascos and Mateos to describe the movement of individuals among specific urban locations such as restaurants, universities, or public libraries \cite{RiascosMateosPlos2017}.
+In this framework, mobility is represented as random transitions among $\mathcal{N}$ locations, labeled $i = 1, 2, \ldots, \mathcal{N}$, which in our case correspond to the city zones used in the OD matrices.
+The transition probability $w_{i\to j}^{(\gamma)}$ for a hop from $i$ to $j$ is defined as \cite{RiascosMateosPlos2017}